Types of Coffee Grinds: What You Need to Know

 Pouring coffee beans into a blade grinder.

 Blade grinders are the most common and affordable tools to break down coffee beans.
 They work by chopping the beans with a blade, almost like a tiny food processor.
 The downside of a blade grinder is that the coffee bean particles end up in different sizes.
-So, if you try to make medium or coarse beans, some particles will inevitably be fine and powdery.
-This is problematic because different-sized particles have different extraction rates, so the taste of the brewed grounds will be uneven.
+So, some particles will inevitably be fine and powdery if you try to make medium or coarse beans.
+This is problematic because different-sized particles have varying extraction rates, resulting in uneven taste of the brewed grounds.
 Additionally, the friction of the blade moving through the beans generates heat that may affect the brew's flavor.
-While a blade grinder is an easy and affordable option that works well for many people, it may not be the best option for enthusiasts searching for a highly precise brew.
+While a blade grinder is an easy and affordable option that works well for many people, it may not be the best choice for enthusiasts seeking an exact brew.

 Photo of burr style grinder on kitchen counter.

 The second option is a burr grinder, also known as a burr mill.
 It works by crushing coffee beans between two rough discs called burrs.
-The tool creates more uniform ground in texture because the space between the burrs creates an even particle size.
+The tool creates a more uniform surface texture because the space between the burrs results in an even particle size.
 Burr grinders are available in multiple styles.
-Old-fashioned, manual mills look like pepper mills and must be operated by hand.
+Old-fashioned, manual mills resemble pepper mills and must be operated manually.
 Electric and flat burr grinders are adjustable and popular for commercial use.
-Electrical conical burr grinders are quiet and popular for home use.
+Electrical conical burr grinders are quiet and popular for use at home.
 Luckily, burr grinders are available at a variety of price points.

-The choice of coffee grind sizes largely depends upon the chosen method of preparation.
-To make a delicious cup or pot of coffee, start with high-quality whole beans, a good grinder, and your favorite brewing equipment.
+The choice of coffee grind sizes largely depends on the chosen preparation method.
+To make a delicious cup or pot of coffee, start with high-quality whole beans, a good grinder, and your preferred brewing equipment.
 Reference the guide above to determine the grind size that matches your brewing method.
-For example, start with a coarse grind if you want to make French Press.
+For example, start with a coarse grind to make a French Press.
 Feel free to experiment with different grind sizes until you find what you like.
-Once you determine your preferred grind size, be consistent.
+Once you determine your preferred grind size, be consistent with it.

 To discover more coffee advice and delicious beans, shop San Francisco Bay Coffee today!